Riddhipagariya/Social-media-analysis/deployment/README.md

-This folder contains weekly reports, and final documentation.
+This folder contains deployment files and deployment sripts.